TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

     ...
 ```

-With other errors, we have to reason out the two sides, as we saw in a different example:
+Other errors leave us to reason out the two sides from the error message, as we saw in a different example:

 ```
 src/Theta/Misc.hs:5:11: warning: [-Wdeferred-type-errors] …